NEW OWNERS INFORMATION

 When to de-sex your puppy

 In the legal binding contract signed before taking the pup home, you declare that you will have the pup neutered or spayed.
-Female pups spayed between 8-10 months of age.
-Male pups neutered between 8-12 months of age.
+Female pups spayed between 9 and 18 months of age.
+Male pups neutered between 10-18 months of age, with a possibility to postpone to 24 months of age (through mutual agreement with us.)

-DO NOT let your vet talk you into spaying or neutering your puppy before 8 months of age!!
+DO NOT let your vet talk you into spaying or neutering your puppy before 9 months of age for females and 8 months for males!!

 Council registration and microchip